Skip To Main Content

 • 2015 - Vision 2020: Demographic shifts projected enrollment growth, leading to capacity issues in 2015.
 Identified additional requests for an Early Learning Center, synthetic turf at SHS, and workforce housing.

 • 2016 - Bond & Mill Levy: A $68.9 million Bond was approved by voters for urgent building repairs, growth needs, and Vision 2020 projects.
-Projects included SMS & SHS expansions, school improvements, and the remodel of libraries and addition of Makerspaces.
+Projects included SMS & SHS expansions, school improvements, and the remodel of libraries and the addition of Makerspaces.
 Enrollment was projected to remain stable (0.07-7% decline).
-An employee housing study launched, identifying a need for 100 units.
+An employee housing study was launched, identifying a need for 100 units.
 Identified building deficiencies and the need for CTE program and space development, prioritizing equity, family partnerships, and academic success.

 • 2017 - Construction Begins: Projects included SHS academic commons, 4 STEAM labs, and classrooms; SMS 2-story classroom additions, STEAM addition, cafeteria expansion, HVAC upgrades; CTE campus planning with Snowy Peaks; and Breckenridge Elementary under review for full replacement or remodel